 larvae may not have time to develop.
 All is not lost---egg masses and larvae provide food for other animals and nutrients for the pool.
-You should never try to "save" eggs or animals from a drying pool.
+One need not try to "save" eggs or animals from a drying pool.
 It is part of the cycle and may help to keep predators and diseases in check.
-You could spread diseases by moving animals or eggs to other pools.
+Moving animals may spread diseases or introduce maladaptive genes to a new location.

-Given the small time frame pool animals have for laying eggs and for their larvae to develop (2-3.5 months), most start to move towards their breeding sites before the ice is off the pools.
+Given the small time frame pool animals have for laying eggs and for their larvae to develop (2-3.5 months), most start to move towards their breeding sites before the ice is starting to melt.

 There are 4 vernal pool indicator species in Maine: fairy shrimp, blue spotted and spotted salamanders, and wood frogs.
-These species are considered indicator species because vernal pools are their PREFERRED breeding habitat where reproductive success is the greatest.
+The amphibian species are considered indicator species because vernal pools are their PREFERRED breeding habitat where reproductive success is the greatest.
+One may also see them breeding in roadside ditches, skidder ruts, or permanent pond.
+Often, they so not successfully produce young in these situations.

-Fairy shrimp overwinter as eggs which have been deposited on the pool bottom.
-They must dry (desiccate) and freeze before they are viable.
-As soon as the pool fills in the spring, fairy shrimp, the analog of salt water sea monkeys or brine shrimp, hatch---often before the ice is off the pond.
+Fairy shrimp are obligate vernal pool breeders.
+They overwinter as eggs which have been deposited on the pool bottom.
+They must dry and freeze before they are viable.
+As soon as the pool fills in the spring, fairy shrimp, (related to brine shrimp or sea monkeys) often before the ice is off the pond.
 Some animals hatch later in the summer.
-They can be as long as 1 inch and tend to congregate in sunny patches of the pool where they swim upside down while filter feeding.
+They may be up to an inch long and tend to congregate in sunny patches of the pool where they swim upside down while filter feeding.
 Their color varies with the color of the zooplankton they eat.
 They have a short life cycle, as short as 6 weeks.
 The female dies, deposits eggs, and the cycle is completed for the season.
 The Maine Department of Inland Fisheries and Wildlife is asking for data on fairy shrimp occurrence.
-If you have a pool with fairy shrimp, a data form with instructions is available on our website (www.umaine.edu/vernalpools)
+If you have a pool with fairy shrimp, a data form with instructions is available on our website.